supreme court Project

 This case involves issues of first impression for mothers seeking to avoid joint custody with their abusive ex-partners.
 DV LEAP, along with pro bono attorneys from Cleary Gottlieb, represents Ms. C, a mother who was ordered to share decision-making about her child with her abuser despite Mr. K's adjudicated repeated assaults, some of which involves the child, and his extreme racist and hate-filled treatment of the mother - also recognized by the court.
 The father has used his parenting time to attempt to indoctrinate their child with the same disparagement of his mother and her family.
 The appeal asks the DC court of appeals to apply for the first time, the emotional abuse provisions of the custody statute, to reverse the trial court’s ruling, which furthers the father’s ongoing psychological abuse of mother and son.
-The case is pending.
+The DC Court of Appeals affirmed both orders.

 D.C.
 Court of Appeals - 2016